Hail to Thalia, Grace of Flowering and Mirth!

 I am the bright pavilion and the feasting,

 I am the wedding couple and the bed,

 I am the morning chorus and the heartbeat,

 I am the goal to which all paths are led.

-While in the Southern Hemisphere, our brothers and sisters observe Samhain today, in the northern lands, we celebrate Beltane, Beltainne (pronounced Bel-tinna), Cetsamhain (‘opposite Samhain’), and Walpurgis (German).
+While in the Southern Hemisphere, our brothers and sisters observe Samhain today, here in the northern lands, we are celebrating Beltane, Beltainne (pronounced Bel-tinna), Cetsamhain (‘opposite Samhain’), and Walpurgis (German).

 The medieval Church tried to rename this celebration Roodmas in an attempt to shift the common people’s allegiance from the Maypole (an obvious phallus and symbol of life) to the Holy Rood (the Cross – symbol of their God’s death and resurrection).